jsandler18/jsandler18.github.io/_tutorial/dyn-mem.md

 ---
 layout: page
-title:  Part 4 - Dynamic Memory
+title:  Part 5 - Dynamic Memory Allocator
 ---
-Now that we can boot and have a sane project structure, we can move on with developing the kernel itself.
-Since we are the kernel, theoretically, we can use any memory we want at any time.
-To impose some order and prevent shooting ourselves in the foot, it makes sense to implement a simple memory allocator.
-It is important to note that this allocator is not managing all of the memory.
-It just manages a small piece that the kernel will use for its data structures.
+In the last part we organized all memory into pages.
+Now we are going to reserve a small chunk of that memory so we can allocate with more precision than  4 KB.

-If you want to download the code and play with it yourself, [see my git repo](https://github.com/jsandler18/raspi-kernel/tree/9eeb138e06d287cb8f42bc71587a2f6aa61c6583).
+If you want to download the code and play with it yourself, [see my git repo](https://github.com/jsandler18/raspi-kernel/tree/cf8329869218a8f7a0278e495734010d2cb0a9b1).

 ## Allocating Memory
 In order to allocate memory, we need memory to allocate in the first place!
 Since we are the kernel, we are the boss.
-We can take whatever memory we want and use it for whatever we want (with the excption of the [peripheral address space](/extra/peripheral.html)).
-I have decided to use the memory range 0x100000 - 0x200000.
-This range starts at 1 MB and runs for 1 MB.
-I chose this because it is large enough that it is well outside the range of the kernel code, and small enough that it does not use up a significant chunk of memory that user code might want.
+We can take the memory directly after the page metadata and reserve that for our heap.
+The amount to reserve is somewhat arbitrary, so I chose 1 MB because it is large enough that it should be sufficient for the kernel's dynamic memory needs, and small enough that it does not use up a significant chunk of memory that user code might want.

 Now that we have a large chunk of memory, all we need is a function to divide it up!
 We want to expose the familiar interface `void * malloc(uint32_t bytes)` in the files `src/kernel/mem.c` and `include/kernel/mem.h` to do this.
 We are going to manage this by associating each allocation with a header.
 The headers will form a linked list, so we can easily traverse from the beginning of one